Have you ever wished you could peer inside the mind of one of the greatest writers in the world and find out exactly what makes them tick?

 Writers don’t run out of ideas.
 They just become lazy explorers.

 The world is full of breathtaking things to write about.
-Our job as bloggers is to find them and bring them back to our audience, letting them “Ooh” and “Aah” at our exotic discoveries.
+Our job as writers is to find them and bring them back to our audience, letting them “Ooh” and “Aah” at our exotic discoveries.

 So, get off your ass, and go exploring.